OfficeDev/teams-toolkit-samples/README.md

 # Microsoft Teams Framework (TeamsFx) Sample Gallery

 > ## WARNING: This repository is under active development and the samples are not guaranteed to work!
+> This warning will be removed when the samples are ready for consumption

 > Please be advised that this project is currently in **Public Preview**, with a lot of bugs, and work left to do before it's ready for production. **Please expect breaking changes** as we continue to iterate.
 We really appreciate your [feedback](https://aka.ms/teamsfx-feedback), and [recordings](https://aka.ms/teamsfx-record), they really make the product better.
 Thank you!